SahilVijaySingh28/PeerChat/docs/05_DOCUMENTATION.md

 ## Overview

-This document outlines the documentation and guidelines phase for the FlashChat application, focusing on creating comprehensive documentation to accompany the new structure.
+This document outlines the documentation and guidelines phase for the PeerChat application, focusing on creating comprehensive documentation to accompany the new structure.

 ## Documentation Plan